livingdocsIO/documentation/reference-docs/project-config/editor_settings.md

 ## User Menu

-Makes it possible to configure custom entries within the livingdocs user menu.
+Makes it possible to configure custom entries within the Livingdocs user menu.
 If given a `userMenu.data.lastUpdate` property, it will visually indicate changes to the user.
-It is not possible to remove or alter the default livingdocs menu entries.
+While you can add additional menu items, it is not possible to remove or alter the default Livingdocs menu items.

 ![Custom user menu](images/custom_user_menu.png)

 ## Main Navigation

-Configures the main navigation see behind the burger menu in Livingdocs.
+Configures the main navigation in Livingdocs.
 You can either configure a predefined `liItem`, link a custom dashboard or link an external page.

 The possible values for `liItem` are: 'articles', 'pages', 'dataRecords', 'mediaLibrary', 'proofreading', 'lists', 'menus', 'tags' (imatrics), 'contentSetup', 'projectSettings', 'serverAdmin' (enterprise only)

-For custom dashboards you configure the handle of your custom dashboard (see belwo) in the `dashboard` key.
+For custom dashboards you configure the handle of your custom dashboard (see below) in the `dashboard` key.
 For external links you set the `href` property.
 For both you can define: `icon` (visual icon in the main nav), `group` (any of 'preferences', 'dashboards', 'custom', 'top') and `label` (visual title).

 ## Dashboards